-Chairman Joyce, Ranking Member Hoyer, and members of the Subcommittee, thank you for the opportunity to testify today.
-I hope that my testimony and our subsequent question and answer session will inform your consideration of our budget request and assist you as the Subcommittee undertakes the difficult task of determining FY 2026 funding levels for each of the organizations and accounts under your jurisdiction.
+Chairman Issa, Ranking Member Johnson, and members of the Subcommittee, thank you for the opportunity to testify today.
+I hope that my testimony and our subsequent question and answer session will be informative for you.
 I understand that the FY 2026 budget we have put forward is a large one that requires serious investment.
 That is because such an investment is necessary to carry out our constitutional and statutory missions, and to support the fair, efficient, and secure administration of justice in this country.